hoodiecrow/ConsTcl/README.md

 After 1844 lines of code, the interpreter is done.

-Now for the built-in procedures!
+Now for the built-in types and procedures!

 ## Built-in procedures